MikroElektronika/mikrosdk_click_v2/clicks/3dhall4/README.md

 \mainpage Main Page

 ---
-# 3D Hall 4 click
+# 3D Hall 4 Click

 > 3D Hall 4 Click is a compact add-on board that can detect the strength of a magnetic field in all three dimensions.
 This board features the SENM3Dx, a 3D Hall magnetic sensor from SENIS.
 It is a CMOS-integrated magnetic field sensor that allows the acquisition of all three magnetic field components at the same time and in the same spot.
 The sensor is equipped with on-chip EPROM to hold initialization, calibration data, and other settings and definitions.